 51 GoSL.
-Review of the Economy 2015 Monetary and Financial Sector.
+Review of the Economy 2015 Monetary and Financial Sector production, and resulted in massive landslides, widespread flooding, and large-scale destruction of social infrastructure.

-52 The DRFTA Project team held discussions with the Insurance Association and private insurance providers.
+52 The DRFTA Project team held discussions with the Insurance Association and private insurance providers